 - And I Must Scream: At one point in the first book, Lia suffers from a "temporary disconnect between [her] body and neural network."
 This means that her body is completely immobilized while she's fully conscious.
 She then watches helplessly while several of her classmates poke at her, a couple guys look down her shirt, and one boy draws on her face.
 Fortunately, Auden carts her off to the school nurse's office so she can get help.

 - After the End: Some sort of nuclear disaster wiped out most cities on the eastern seaboard of the United States.
 The Middle East took heavy damage as well, Mecca and Jerusalem are specifically mentioned as destroyed.
-It's implied, that the series of events that led to a World War Three, where nuclear and biological WMD's were used, began with several acts of nuclear terrorism.
+It's implied, that the series of events that led to a World War III, where nuclear and biological WMD's were used, began with several acts of nuclear terrorism.
 The nuclear devastation of the Middle East led to a decline of religion.